d12frosted/elpa-mirror/melpa/flycheck-mmark-readme.txt

-This package provides a Flycheck checker for the MMark markdown processor.
+This package provides a Flycheck checker for MMark markdown processor.